-Astronomy telescopes come in a wide variety, ranging from the plastic tube sold in toy stores to the famous Hubble telescope flying up in the sky.
+Astronomy telescopes come in a wide rang, from the plastic tube sold in toy stores to the famous Hubble telescope flying up in the sky.

-Here, we only focus on the most basic & essential information necessary for a backyard astronomer.
+Here, we only focus on the essential information necessary for a backyard astronomer.

 The important components of the telescope